viorble/Lecture-Data-Structure/ch06_linked_list.md

 A **linked list** is made of nodes
 - Each node contains a single value
 - Each node also contains a link to the next node
-  - Because the nodes are not in contiguous areas of memory
+  - The nodes are not in contiguous areas of memory
   - Need an extra piece of data to store the memory location of the next node
 <div class="columns">
     <img src="restricted/linked_list.png">